 \subsection{An example of ``true bouncing''}

-It should be noted that we only ever show existence of \emph{a}~solution.
-At no point do we claim uniqueness.
-This is primarily due to the non-linear nature of the elastic energy, but can be seen to have certain implications in the context of contact and the resulting rebound effects.
+It should be noted that we only show existence of \emph{a}~solution, and that at no point we claim that solutions must be unique.
+While this is primarily due to the non-linear nature of the elastic energy, the potential lack of uniqueness can be seen to have important implications in a context where contact is allowed, especially for the resulting rebound dynamics.

-When considering the reduced example of a point particle or a rigid body colliding with a fixed obstacle, one specifies an additional contact law, usually in form of a reflection of the velocity along the contact plane.
-This we never did.
-Instead we only prohibited entering the obstacle.
-This is an obvious source of non-uniqueness.
-In fact, if we were to apply our method to this case, the result would be the rigid body getting stuck at or sliding along the obstacle, as this corresponds to the solution with the least possible change in velocity.
+When considering the reduced example of a point particle or a rigid body colliding with a fixed obstacle, one typically specifies an additional contact law, usually in the form of a reflection of (a fraction of) the velocity across the contact plane.
+This, however, is not the approach that we followed in this paper.
+Instead, we only prohibit entering the obstacle, which results in an obvious source of non-uniqueness.
+In particular, if we were to apply our method to this case, the expected result would be the rigid body getting stuck at or sliding along the obstacle, as these correspond to the solutions with the least possible change in velocity.

-We claim that this unphysical behavior is not possible for an elastic solid in our approach.
-The main reason for this is that, while there has to be an instantaneous change of velocity at the point of contact, which is not specified by the equations, this change of velocity happens instantaneously only at the point (or possibly surface) of contact and only at the time of contact.
+We claim that this unphysical behavior is not possible with our approach, since the elastic solids that we consider have full dimension.
+The main reason for this is that, while there has to be an instantaneous change of velocity at the point of contact, which is not specified by the equations, this change of velocity happens instantaneously only at the point (or possibly at the surface) of contact and only at the time of contact.
 As this is a set of lower dimension, its unspecified influence on the total momentum and on the kinetic energy is negligible.
-Only in the time after contact, these change continuously via the contact force and conversion into other energy types respectively, all of which are accounted for by the equation.
+Only for times after contact, these change continuously via the contact force and conversion into other energy types respectively, all of which are accounted for by the equations.